GentSht/ArXiV_analysis/README.md

 |Text |Text    |Text      |Integer|Text    |Text|Integer|Integer|Integer|...|Integer|
 |A bulk inflaton...|The universe may have...|hep-th|2010|1001.1423|10.1016/j.physletb.2010.10.036|8|4|1|...|0|
 |Integrability of N = 6 ...|In 2008, Aharony, Bergman, Jafferis, and Maldacena (ABJM)...|hep-th|2011|1105.3231|No doi|15|0|4|...|1|

+Note that it is possible that the sum of citations from 2010 to 2022 is not equal to Total.
+The scraping parameter that controlls the number of citing articles is `sort=mostcited&size=500&page=1` in [get_citations.py](src/data/get_citations.py).
+By changing this number or the page, you can have access to more citations.
+This works mostly for low-citations articles but the highly cited ones show often this inequality.
+Nevertheless, it is not a problem since the latter are cited a lot in the first years.

 As a first observation, it's interesting to look at the distribution and the statistics of the total number of citations per article, as it is shown below.